MiSTer-devel/MkDocs_MiSTer/docs/index.md

 The MiSTer project is currently under active development with new cores, features, and bug-fixes appearing on a regular basis.

 Check the navigation sidebar to the left for documentation on how to use your MiSTer FPGA.
+For a full comprehensive overview of the MiSTer in a video form, check out [My Life In Gaming's video](https://www.youtube.com/watch?v=rhT6YYRH1EI){target=_blank} as well.